koskath/arete2/course_content/SC/final_md_files/Lecture9/lecture_9_slide_32_img_1.md

+# The image 1 in slide 32 of lecture 9 contains:
 The image is divided into two main sections, left and right, both containing text, graphics, and a central forklift illustration.

 **Top Section:**